se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 ![WebApp](images_doc/PrometheusDeploy.png)

+After that, we execute the following steps:
+1. About `onlinesexismregistry`, we provide the necessary authorizations:
+   - go in the section `Settings`
+   - select `Access keys`
+   - check the checkbox `Admin user`.
+2. About `prometheusonlinesexism` Web-App:
-Once created the `prometheusonlinesexism` Web-App, we must select the field `Deployment Center` and chose from our Container Registry the Docker image that we want to upload on it.
+   - select the field `Deployment Center`
+   - chose from our Container Registry the Docker image that we want to upload on it.

 Below we can see the settings in the `Deployment Center`:

 ![WebApp](images_doc/DeploymentCenter.png)